rrrossjr/MultitenantWorkshop/manage-app/clone-plug-drop/clone-plug-drop.md

     ./write-load.sh
     </copy>
     ````
-    Leave this window open and running for the next few labs.
+    Leave this window open and running for the rest of the multitenant workshop.

 5. Go back to your original terminal window.
 Connect to **CDB2** and create the pluggable database **OE\_DEV** from the database link **oe@cdb1\_link**